m5c/SevenSegmentDisplayHtml/README.md

 ## Known issues

  * Canvas size is hard coded.
- * Anti-aliasing is not enables.
+ * Anti-aliasing is not enabled.